Air Fryer Frozen Waffles: Crispy, Golden, and Better Than the Toaster

 Can I make waffles from batter in the air fryer?

 Not in a standard basket air fryer — batter would simply flow through the basket grate.
 Making waffles from scratch requires a waffle iron to create the signature grid pattern.
 The air fryer excels at reheating and crisping waffles that were made in a waffle iron and then cooled or frozen, but it cannot replace the waffle iron for the initial cooking step.
 There are specialized waffle molds for air fryers, but these produce a flat disc shape, not the characteristic waffle grid.
-If you love waffles enough to make them from scratch, a dedicated waffle iron is the right tool.
+If you love waffles enough to make them from scratch, a dedicated waffle iron (Best for: making fresh waffles with the classic deep-pocket grid structure) is the right tool.